n-seiji/blinkmark/README.md

 - **Form-based manual addition**: Add links with custom titles using a user-friendly form
 - **Automatic title fetching**: Automatically retrieves page titles from meta information
 - **Fast search**: Quickly search by URL or title
-- **Auto-expiration**: Links not accessed for 7 days are automatically deleted
+- **Configurable auto-expiration**: Links not accessed for a configurable period (1 day to 1 year, default: 2 weeks) are automatically deleted
 - **Intuitive operation**: Consistent user experience with Raycast's standard UI

 ## Commands